You may wish to see a map of the region and a short introduction to this section first.

 Palazzo Comunale (Town Hall)

-Viterbo acquired great importance in the XIIIth century when the popes lived in the Papal Palace (see page one), but after that period it slid into obscurity; in 1460 work started at the old Town Hall to turn it into the residence of the papal legate, the governor of the town; only the portico belongs to the medieval building while the windows are similar to those of Palazzo Venezia in Rome, which also was being built in that period.
+Viterbo acquired great importance in the XIIIth century when the popes lived in the Papal Palace, but after that period it slid into obscurity; in 1460 work started at the old Town Hall to turn it into the residence of the papal legate, the governor of the town; only the portico belongs to the medieval building while the windows are similar to those of Palazzo Venezia in Rome, which also was being built in that period.

 The rear side of Palazzo Comunale ends with a terrace which offers a fine view over the hill situated at the north-western corner of the town; in 1626 the terrace was embellished with a fountain, similar in shape and design to Roman fountains of that period.
 The palace still houses the Town Hall of Viterbo.